 How To Tell If Honeydew Melon Is Bad?

-- Feel light or hollow.
+- Light or hollow feel.
 That means they’ve lost most of their water and are be no good at this point.

-- Have large bruises or damaged areas.
+- Large bruises or damaged areas.
 As usual, you can cut off a few smaller ones, but if the decayed part is like a third of the fruit, it’s probably time to let it go.

-- Are cut and sit in the fridge for more than five days.
+- Storage time longer than 4 days for cut honeydew.
 At that point, they might still be safe to eat, but you never know.
 Better safe than sorry.

-- Smell or taste off.
+- An off smell or taste.
 Honeydews that sit in storage for prolonged periods soften and lose flavor.
 If yours doesn’t taste fresh and sweet, discard it.
 There’s no point in eating stale or tasteless fruit.

 As you can tell, some of the points above are up to you to judge.